videolan/x265/doc/reST/cli.rst

 	* :option:`--subme` = MIN(2, :option:`--subme`)
 	* :option:`--rd` = MIN(2, :option:`--rd`)

+.. option:: --multi-pass-opt-analysis, --no-multi-pass-opt-analysis

+    Enable/Disable multipass analysis refinement along with multipass ratecontrol.
+Based on the information stored in pass 1, in subsequent passes analysis data is refined and also redundant steps are skipped.
+    In pass 1 analysis information like motion vector, depth, reference and prediction modes of the final best CTU partition is stored for each CTU.
+    Default disabled.

+.. option:: --multi-pass-opt-distortion, --no-multi-pass-opt-distortion

+    Enable/Disable multipass refinement of qp based on distortion data along with multipass ratecontrol.
+In pass 1 distortion of best CTU partition is stored.
+CTUs with high distortion get lower(negative)qp offsets and vice-versa for low distortion CTUs in pass 2.
+    This helps to improve the subjective quality.
+    Default disabled.

 .. option:: --strict-cbr, --no-strict-cbr

 	Enables stricter conditions to control bitrate deviance from the